 Tuchel has guided Chelsea into the Champions League semi-finals and has the Blues on course for a top-four finish, a remarkable turn of fortunes from the situation Lampard left him to pick up earlier this year.

-So the German isn’t going anywhere soon, meaning out-of-favour Abraham must consider his own future, but he’s unlikely to be short of options should both he and Chelsea decide it’s time for him to move on this summer.
+So the German boss isn’t going anywhere soon, meaning out-of-favour Abraham must consider his own future, and he’s unlikely to be short of options should both he and Chelsea decide it’s time for him to move on this summer.

 Aston Villa are the early favourites in the betting on Abraham’s future at 2/1, though West Ham closely follow them at 3/1.
-The Hammers are Chelsea’s opponents this Saturday but Abraham looks unlikely to get the opportunity to make an impression on the high-flying Hammers.
+The Hammers are Chelsea’s opponents this Saturday but Abraham looks unlikely to get the opportunity to audition for a role with the high-flying Hammers.

 Abraham’s Next Move